15 Places To Visit In Rajasthan Near Delhi For A Scenic Escapade

 Photo: Ajay Sharda / Unsplash

 It is a place where the magnificent Neemrana Fort Palace has now been converted into a heritage hotel.
 This 15th-century fort stood to blend history and luxury and boasted incredible architecture, beautiful gardens, and panoramic views of the surrounding landscape.
 During rest in this fort, tourists can enjoy activities like zip lining, swimming, and going to the spa.
-Neemrana is one of the finest tourist attractions near Delhi for those who want to experience the royal heritage and modern comforts within a reachable distance from the capital.
+Neemrana is one of the best places to visit in Rajasthan near Delhi for 2 days for those who want to experience the royal heritage and modern comforts within a reachable distance from the capital.

 Distance From Delhi: 122 km